-The simplest weave in textiles is a plain weave (1×1) where the filling yarn is passed over and under individual warp yarns.
-Using thick yarns, makes the fabric into a canvas.
+Canvas is the simplest weave in textiles.
+A plain weave (1×1) where the filling yarn is passed over and under individual warp yarns.

-A plain weave fabric, with a single but different warp and weft color.
-In jeans-wear, fabric mills usually use a medium depth indigo warp color and natural (unbleached) weft.
+Chambray is a plain weave fabric, with a single but different warp and weft colour.

-Once known as a fabric lighter than canvas, today a duck considered to be a synonym for canvas or a plain weave cotton made from medium to coarse yarns.
+Duck is once known as a fabric lighter than canvas, today a duck considered being a synonym for canvas or plain weave cotton made from a medium to coarse yarns.

-Originally made in Oxford, England, it is a plain weave fabric where 2 or more filling yarns pass over and less than 1 or more parallel warp yarns.
+Oxford shirt.
+Initially made in Oxford, England, it is a plain weave fabric where two or more filling yarns pass over and less than one or more parallel warp yarns.
 It is possible to have 2×1, 2×2, 3×2, 4×4, or 8×8.
-Used in dress shirting’s where the warp is a colour..read more..
+Used in dress shirting’s where the warp is a colour

 Plain weave is the simplest and most common fabric weave where the filling yarn passes over and under each warp yarn in alternating rows.

 Poplin is the name of a lightweight tightly more warp threads than filling woven plain weave fabric where a coarser yarn is used for the filling than the warp, leaving a slight rib effect across the width of the goods.